Submitted by on

 Level 4: Managed

-• Integrated with communication
+• Integrated with organizational decision-making

 • Processes measured, refined, and adapted

-• Understanding of environment
+• Understanding of current risk environment

 Level 5: Optimizing

-• Processes automated, analyzed
+• Processes automated and analyzed

-• Understand the link to the organization
+• An understood link to the larger organization

 CMMC Framework Brings Positive Changes to DoD Supply Chain